With the variety of beard styles out there, you might have never grown an extended goatee beard before.

 How long it will take you to grow an extended goatee beard will entirely depend on you, as everyone is different.

 While it could take someone a few weeks to grow their hair out, it might take someone else a shorter or longer period of time.

-Bearing this in mind, it’s important to remain realistic and have patience whilst your facial hair is growing.
+Bearing this in mind, it’s important to remain realistic and have patience while your facial hair is growing.
 And for others, growing an extended goatee beard just isn’t possible, which is okay too.

 If you already have thick hair, you can start cutting this beard style right away.

 How to Trim And Style An Extended Goatee Beard With A Beard Trimmer